New evidence suggests some benefits – only in select groups

 There appears to be no data to support the use of metformin in non-diabetic patients with cancer.
 However, if you are overweight, it would certainly be wise to ask the GP or cancer care team to test your blood for a Hba1C – this is a marker of sugar control and pre-diabetes.
 If elevated, I would have a low threshold for starting metformin.

 There may be a role for metformin in overweight sedentary men starting androgen deprivation (e.g Zoladex) to prevent adverse side effects.
 These could also be prevented by referring men to a 12 week exercise and nutritional programme – already a National Institute of Clinical Excellence (NICE) recommendation (though not always initiated).
-Metformin, however, is not licence in this setting so it would be worth asking your medical team or GP to measure Hba1C regularly and if it becomes elevated, then have a low threshold to start metformin.
+Metformin, however, is not licenced in this setting so it would be worth asking your medical team or GP to measure Hba1C regularly and if it becomes elevated, then have a low threshold to start metformin.

 .